Moshé Feldenkrais: Life

-Moshé Pinchas Feldenkrais was born in 1904 to a Ukrainian Jewish family in the Russian Empire city of Slavuta (now in Ukraine) and grew up in Baranovichi, Belarus.
+Moshé Pinchas Feldenkrais was born in 1904 to a Ukrainian Jewish family in the Russian Empire city of Slavuta (now in Ukraine) and grew up in the Russian Empire city of Baranovichi (now in Belarus).
 In 1918, he immigrated to The British Mandate of Palestine.
 He worked as a laborer and obtained his high school diploma from Gymnasia Herzliya in 1925.
 After graduation, he worked as a cartographer for the British survey office and began to study self-defense, including Ju-Jitsu.
 He suffered a soccer injury in 1929 that was aggravated during World War II, prompting him to develop his own method of healing.

 During the 1930s, Feldenkrais lived in France, where he earned his engineering degree from the École Spéciale des Travaux Publics.
 Later he earned his Doctor of Science in Physics at the University of Paris, where Marie Curie was one of his teachers.

 He worked as a research assistant to nuclear chemist and Nobel Prize laureate Frédéric Joliot-Curie at the Radium Institute.
 In September 1933, he met Jigoro Kano, the founder of judo in Paris.
 Kano encouraged him to study judo under Mikinosuke Kawaishi.
 Feldenkrais became a close friend of Kano and corresponded with him regularly.
 In 1936, he earned a black belt in judo, and later gained his 2nd degree black belt in 1938.
 He was a co-founding member of the Ju-Jitsu Club de France, one of the oldest Judo clubs in Europe, which still exists today.
 Frédéric and Irène Joliot-Curie and Bertrand Goldschmidt took Judo lessons from Feldenkrais during their time together at the institute.

 On the eve of the Nazi invasion of France in 1940, Feldenkrais fled to Britain with a jar of heavy water and a sheaf of research material, with instructions to deliver them to the British Admiralty War Office.
 Until 1946, he was a science officer in the Admiralty working on anti-submarine weaponry in Fairlie, Scotland.
 His work on improving sonar led to several patents.
 He also taught self-defense techniques to his fellow servicemen.
 On slippery submarine decks, he re-aggravated an old soccer knee injury.
 Refusing an operation, he was prompted to intently explore and develop self-rehabilitation and awareness techniques by self-observation, which he later developed as his method.
 His discoveries led him to begin sharing with others (including colleague J. D. Bernal) through lectures, experimental classes, and one-on-one work with a few.

 After leaving the Admiralty, Feldenkrais lived and worked in private industry in London.
 His self-rehabilitation enabled him to continue his judo practice.
 From his position on the International Judo Committee, he began to study judo scientifically, incorporating the knowledge that he had gained by self-rehabilitation.
 In 1949, he published the first book on his method, Body and Mature Behavior: A Study of Anxiety, Sex, Gravitation and Learning.
 He studied the work of Gurdjieff, F. Matthias Alexander, Elsa Gindler and William Bates.
 He also traveled to Switzerland to study with Heinrich Jacoby.